people

 recent publications:

-Michopoulou S, Prosser A, Dickson J, Guy M, Teeling JL and Kipps C
+Michopoulou S, Prosser A, O'Brien N, Dickson J, Guy M, Teeling JL and Kipps CM

 research projects: